-Lisa Brooks is the vice president of member networks for ORCHSE.
-She has leadership responsibilities for the Western Occupational Safety & Health Group, the European Union Health, Safety & Environment Forum, the Corporate Health Directors Network and ORCHSE's flagship Washington D.C.-based Occupational Safety & Health Network.
-Additionally, Lisa manages ORCHSE’s webinars and special benchmarking meetings, and plays a key role in ORCHSE's “New View” of health and safety think tank.
+Lisa Brooks is the North American HSE Networks director, workplace practice, at the National Safety Council.
+She has leadership responsibilities for the Western Occupational Safety & Health Group, the European Union Health, Safety & Environment Forum, the Corporate Health Directors Network and Washington D.C.-based Occupational Safety & Health Network.
+Additionally, Lisa manages webinars and special benchmarking meetings, and plays a key role in the “New View” of health and safety think tank.

 Lisa Brooks has been working in health and safety for nearly 29 years.
 Prior to joining ORCHSE, she held various global, corporate leadership positions in ergonomics and safety for GE, International Paper and Alcoa.
 In 2003, she was selected as the only manufacturing representative to serve on the U.S. Department of Labor National Advisory Committee on Ergonomics.
 NACE, which was a 15-member committee commissioned for a period of two years, was established to advise the assistant secretary of labor for OSHA on ergonomics guidelines, research, outreach and assistance.